evidence-dev/template/pages/index.md

 # Welcome to Evidence! 👋

-Build a data website using SQL and markdown.
+Create reports and analysis using SQL and markdown.

 ## Write Markdown